cerbero90/json-parser/README.md

 }
 ```

+> ℹ️ If your wrapper class implements the method `toArray()`, such method will be called when eager loading sub-trees into an array.

 Lazy pointers also have all the other functionalities of normal pointers: they accept callbacks, can be set one by one or all together, can be eager loaded into an array and can be mixed with normal pointers as well:

 ```php